 Sean McIntyre is a New York based performer and educator.
 As an actor he has performed on Broadway, Off-Broadway, and regional stages all across the country.
 As an educator, he has taught at every level from Kindergarten to University.
 While earning his MFA at University of California, San Diego, he taught classes in Public Speaking and Acting, for which he earned the University’s Distinguished Teaching Award in 2017.
 He has a BA in Education/Theater from James Madison University, and was a Resident Actor at the 2017 and 2018 Sewanee Writers' Conference.

 Since moving to NYC in 2004 to attend the Brooklyn College MFA program in fiction, Anne Ray has managed to pull off readings at Pete’s Candy Store, Housing Works, and Books are Magic without panicking (mostly).
 Her story “Weekend Trip”, published in Gettysburg Review, received a 2017 Pushcart Prize.
-She received the 2014 StoryQuarterly fiction prize and the 2016 Tampa Review Danahy Prize, and stories have also appeared in Opium, LIT, Conduit, Gulf Coast, Cut Bank, and Indiana Review (forthcoming).
+She received the 2014 StoryQuarterly fiction prize and the 2016 Tampa Review Danahy Prize, and stories have also appeared in Opium, LIT, Conduit, Gulf Coast, Cut Bank, and Indiana Review.
 She is the author of the libretto for "Symposium", a ten-minute opera, a collaboration with composer Oliver Caplan, performed in 2017 by the Boston Opera Collaborative, and has been a fellow at the MacDowell Colony and the Virginia Center for the Creative Arts.
 Her day jobs have included waitress, gardener, English teacher, and fish monger.
 Today she works in academic publishing, presently at JSTOR, the digital scholarly library.
+Read her story “Guidance & Control” at Adirondack Review.

 How we met